swangnbang/assetto-server-manager/README.md

 A web interface to manage an Assetto Corsa Server.

-Based on [https://github.com/JustaPenguin/assetto-server-manager](JustaPenguin/assetto-server-manager) with all the bullshit stripped
+Based on [https://github.com/JustaPenguin/assetto-server-manager](JustaPenguin/assetto-server-manager) with a lot of garbage stripped

 ## Features